jakelever/swc-machine-learning-short/_episodes/03-classifier.md

 Use the sklearn awesome graphic.

+Maybe, code my own classifier from scratch (i.e. just a rule with an if statement)

 We'll start with a logistic regression.
 Regression basically means line-fitting.
 And in this case, the line is going